A man doesn’t plant a tree

 between history and conservation - for the first time the general public

 (and public officials) not only found his historical material

 interesting but were better able to understand the technical

 recommendations of the conservation reports themselves.

-conservation reports which opened with Blake's historical backdrops, were essentially
+conservation reports also opened with Blake's historical backdrops and were essentially

 the first major blueprints for the respective watersheds from which most

 modern day conservation achievements can be traced - including Ganaraska